nextflow-io/nextflow/docs/conda.rst

 Prerequisites
 -------------

-This feature requires Nextflow version 0.30.x or higher and the Conda or `Miniconda <https://conda.io/miniconda.html>`_ package manager installed on your system.
+This feature requires the Conda or `Miniconda <https://conda.io/miniconda.html>`_ package manager to be installed on your system.

 How it works